mgishere13/mgplayz-bot/README.md

    ```
    npm install package.json
    ```
+* Step 6: windows-build-tools
+Some packages require a package called `windows-build-tools` to work properly.
+Without this, some packages might not install correctly or will outright fail.
+To install this package, open an administrative command prompt or powershell window and type `npm i -g windows-build-tools` and it should install.

-* Step 6: Start the bot
+* Step 7: Start the bot
 ```
 node index.js
 ```
 and you're done!

+## License
+This project uses the [AGPL 3 License](https://raw.githubusercontent.com/MGPlayzYT/mgplayz-bot/main/LICENSE).